 Hotel Occupancy Rate Calculation Example

-Suppose a hotel has a total of 250 rooms available for customers to book.
+Suppose a hotel, a property operating in the hospitality sector, has 250 rooms available for customers to book.

-On this particular date, the number of occupied rooms is 225, so only 25 rooms are vacant.
+On the date of our analysis, the number of occupied rooms is 225, so only 25 rooms are vacant (i.e. unoccupied).

 - Number of Occupied Rooms = 225

 - Total Number of Available Rooms = 250

 What is the occupancy rate of the hotel on this specific date?

 Given these assumptions, the occupancy rate is 90%, which we calculated by dividing the number of occupied rooms by the total available rooms.